sroettger/35c3ctf_chals/kubernetes/walkthrough.md

 This creates the "image", which means the docker image.
 Depending on how complex your challenge will be, this can be very fast or take forever.

-After you have created the image, you can run it locally, or just deploy it to your cluster.

-## Then, deploy it

-Run the following command, this builds and deploys the challenge, **but doesn't expose it to the internet.**
+Now to deploy it, run the following command, this builds and deploys the challenge, **but doesn't expose it to the internet.**

 ```
 ./deploy.sh demo-challenge